josdejong/mathjs/docs/datatypes/matrices.md

 math.size(math.complex(3, 2));                // Matrix, []
 math.size(math.unit('5.3 mm'));               // Matrix, []

-// get the size of a one dimensional matrix (a vector) and a string math.size([0, 1, 2, 3]);                      // Array, [4]
+// get the size of a one-dimensional matrix (a vector) and a string math.size([0, 1, 2, 3]);                      // Array, [4]
 math.size('hello world');                     // Matrix, [11]

-// get the size of a two dimensional matrix var a = [[0, 1, 2, 3]];                       // Array
+// get the size of a two-dimensional matrix var a = [[0, 1, 2, 3]];                       // Array
 var b = math.matrix([[0, 1, 2], [3, 4, 5]]);  // Matrix
 math.size(a);                                 // Array, [1, 4]